DonaldKellett/Osiver/API.md

 The requested operation was successful.
 An array of length at most 3 is returned consisting of objects each containing the following fields:

 - `"id"`: The ID associated with the score entry, e.g. `24`
+- `"studentId"`: The ID of the student associated with the score entry, e.g. `24`
 - `"studentName"`: The human-readable name of the student associated with the score entry, e.g. `"John Doe"`
 - `"submitted"`: The date at which the score was submitted in `yyyy-mm-dd` format, e.g. `"2021-04-01"`
 - `"percentage"`: The score as a percentage rounded to the nearest integer, e.g. `75`